TaisukeYasuda/cmimc-problem-proposals/README.md

-# CMIMC Website
+# CMIMC Problem Proposals
-Official website for the Carnegie Mellon Informatics and Mathematics Competition.
+Web app for problem proposals for the [Carnegie Mellon Informatics and Mathematics Competition](http://cmimc.org).